Click to jump to section on page

 - Relevant background experience, demonstrated through their curriculum vitae.

-- Strong record of achievements in their area of expertise, including delivering research, sufficient English-language ability, as demonstrated through their writing sample.
+- Strong track record in their area of expertise, including delivering research

 - Good writing and presentation skills and a publishing record.

 - Awareness of the international context of their research.